Speedy905/Video-Game-Storage-Creator/README.md

 Although it wasn't the best, I was still able to achieve a decent mark out of it.

-This has been uploaded here for archival reasons, and is also licensed under the MIT License.
-See [here](LICENSE) for more details.
+This has been uploaded here for archival reasons, and is also licensed under the [MIT License](LICENSE).

 I may or may not update these scripts in the future.